frcdesign/FRCDesign.org/animations/ANIMATIONS.md

 # Animations

 This folder contains Python code for specifying and creating animations using Manim Community.
-Specifying animations in Python allows for precise programmatic control over content, which is great for showcasing simple behaviors.
+Specifying animations in Python allows for precise programmatic control over content, which is great for showcasing simple behaviors and workflows.

 # Style